 When the prescription in each eye is too drastically different, the brain will also stop using the blurrier eye unless the prescription is corrected and the brain is able to fuse the images.
 It is possible for a combination of things to cause amblyopia as well – ie. large prescription difference that may cause an eye turn that makes amblyopia more apparent.
 Glasses will always be the first line of treatment to ensure the brain is receiving a clear image.
 Patching the good eye will be used as well to force the brain to reconnect with the amblyopic eye.
 It is crucial that patching be taken seriously if prescribed by your eye doctor.
 Although the brain will always be plastic (able to change, adapt, and learn), it is not as effective to treat amblyopia at older ages (12+) due to less plasticity.
 Not to say it isn’t impossible, it just might take a lot longer.
 This is why it is important for kids to get their eyes checked at an early age.
 Your eye doctor will monitor changes and ensure that your child’s eyes are developing normally to prevent amblyopia from becoming an issue.

-One thought on “Lazy Eye – Amblyopia | Optometry Blog
+1 thoughts on “Lazy Eye – Amblyopia | Optometry Blog

 1. Pingback: Sports Vision Training – Coming Soon – Wink Optometry